 - Sports Clubs.
 What better way to meet locals than participating in your favorite sport?
 If you have a membership at a ski, golf, sailing, or other club, you can ask your home club if there is a list of reciprocating clubs at your destination.

 - Museums and Art Galleries.
 ROAM – Reciprocal Organization of Associated Museums has a list of museums that offer reciprocal free admission to museum members.
-If you're a member at one of the museums or galleries on the list you can get free or discounted entry to any of the others.
-Some, like the Art Gallery of Ontario in Toronto and New York’s Metropolitan Museum of Art, require a higher level of membership for reciprocal benefits to kick in.
+If you're a member at one of the museums or galleries on the list you can get free or discounted entry to any of the others, making art and culture part of cheap solo travel.

 - Gardens.
 Join the American Horticultural Society and get free admission to over 330 gardens throughout the United States, Canada, and the Cayman Islands.